Bengal Cats have a ton of energy!

 Yes, this simple rocket/cave/bear can keep your cat entertained for at

-These are the cat toys you see on poles with long tails that you whip
+You'll see toys made from a stick with long tails that you whip

 Cat trees.
 Add

 in the fishing toy and hours of climbing fun ensue!
-(Cats also use cat
+Bengal Cats also use cat

 essential to keep the peace!)
 Put your cat tree out in the busy part

-the best cat tree will remain unused if located in a dark corner or
+the best cat tree will remain unused if it's in a boring place.

 The cheap one at Office Depot or Petco works as well as any.
 Almost all